Teaching and learning strategies to support primary aged children with FASD

 6 Allow frequent breaks

 FASD can impair self-regulation, which is the ability to engage in deliberate and thoughtful actions while remaining attentive and emotionally appropriate for the situation.
-In the school environment, this can affect a child’s ability to change activities or maintain attention.
-Allowing frequent breaks (particularly including opportunities for physical exercise and movement) can be a useful strategy to improve self-regulation and attention.
-For example, a weight bearing exercise such as asking a child to return books to the library can be a useful physical activity to expend excess energy.
-Recess and lunch breaks are also very important for a child with FASD.
+In the school environment, this can affect the ability to change activities or maintain attention.
+Recess and lunch breaks are very important for students with FASD.
+But allowing additional frequent breaks (particularly including opportunities for physical exercise and movement) can be a useful strategy to improve self-regulation and attention.
+For example, a weight bearing exercise such as asking a student to return books to the library can be a useful physical activity to expend excess energy.
+In secondary school, build brief, structured breaks into longer activities, such as a short stretch or mindfulness exercise (e.g., Student Wellbeing Hub).
+Support adolescents to recognise when they need a break, and develop a self-regulation plan, such as having a break pass or providing a designated calm space.
+Young people with FASD often have difficulty with interoception, which is the ability to recognise internal signals like hunger, body temperature, or when they need to use the bathroom.
+As such, it can be helpful to ensure that students with FASD have easy access to food or to the bathroom without asking for permission.

 7 Repetition

-Due to the impact of FASD on memory, a child may have difficulty recalling learned information.
-It is common for children with FASD to demonstrate inconsistent recall – i.e., they might remember information one day but be unable to recall it the next day.
-Consistent repetition, (supported by visual aids) of new information, skills, instructions, or routines can assist a child by reinforcing learned information.
+Due to the impact of FASD on memory, young people may have difficulty recalling learned information.
+It is common for young people with FASD to demonstrate inconsistent recall – i.e., they might remember information one day but be unable to recall it the next day.
+Consistent repetition, (supported by visual aids) of new information, skills, instructions, or routines can help to reinforce learned information.

 8 Personalised and multi-modal learning

-There is no typical pattern of impairment in FASD, and each child will have their own strengths and challenges.
-It’s important to personalise teaching and learning strategies for each student according to their individual strengths, challenges, capacities, and interests.
+There is no typical pattern of impairment in FASD, and each individual will have their own strengths and challenges.
+It’s important to personalise teaching and learning strategies for each student according to their unique strengths, challenges, capacities, and interests.
 Multi-modal or multi-sensory learning involves as many senses as possible, as well as a variety of modes and media.
-When teaching a child with FASD, it’s important to engage and stimulate the student by accommodating their learning style.
-For example, children with FASD often excel at physical activity – playing a team sport at school can teach a child how to follow rules, co-operate with others, and build important social skills in a situation that they enjoy.
+When teaching a young person with FASD, it’s important to engage and stimulate the student by accommodating their learning style.
+For example, young people with FASD often excel at physical activity – playing a team sport at school can teach them how to follow rules, co-operate with others, and build important social skills in a situation that they enjoy.
+Similarly, harnessing a young persons’ interests can help them engage in learning.
+For example, learning to read or write from a book on a topic they are interested in, or choosing from multiple modes of assessments, such as creating a video instead of writing an essay.
+It can also be useful to

 Click here to view a NOFASD booklet with examples of integrating strengths and interests into the curriculum on page 11.